Pages

 My husband and I have had the pleasure of sharing our space with many cats and kittens over the years.
 First on our hobby farms and now in our in-town home.

-On our hobby farms, any cat passing through was offered daily food and water and a place to sleep.
+While living on our several hobby farms, any cat passing through was offered daily food and water and a place to sleep.
 In our big barn, we would put out dry and canned food and water every morning.
 And there was a big, dry hay loft full of straw (and blankets) in which to cuddle up and sleep.
 During especially cold snaps in the winter months, we would hang heat lights in various (safe) spots - not in the hay loft - so that they could stay warm during the coldest of nights.
 I don't remember seeing any cats under the heat lights...but, I do remember seeing our peacocks under them rather than roosting as they usually did.

 My heart went out to these homeless, helpless animals and we did all that we could to feed them, love them and keep them alive.
 Our hearts also took in sheep, goats, horses and whatever other animal or bird that needed a home...It's all been so worth it.
 We received much more love and joy from them, than we could ever give.
 Often times, obviously pregnant cats would wander into our farm, and we would take extra care of these mama's and their kittens.